FrontendMasters/react-enlightenment/what-is-react.md

 That `<div>` is an HTML like tag, yes in JavaScript, called [JSX](https://facebook.github.io/jsx/).
 JSX is an optional custom JavaScript syntax used by React to express React nodes that map to real HTML elements and text nodes.
 React nodes, defined using JSX should not be considered a one to one match to HTML elements.
 There are [differences](https://facebook.github.io/react/docs/dom-differences.html) and some [gotchas](https://facebook.github.io/react/docs/jsx-gotchas.html).

-JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 browsers.
+JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 JS engines.
 The above code, if not transformed would of course cause a JavaScript error.

 The official tool used to transform JSX to actual JavaScript code is called [Babel](http://babeljs.io/).